sigstore/architecture-docs/sigstore-public-deployment-spec.md

 [The Update Framework](https://theupdateframework.io/) (TUF) is a framework designed for software update systems, protecting against a number of subtle attacks (such as rollback attacks, in which an attacker serves users a formerly-valid artifact).
 Its [specification](https://theupdateframework.github.io/specification/latest/) is general enough for arbitrary digital artifacts.
 Sigstore uses TUF to distribute the public keys and certificate chains for its services, rather than a web PKI-inspired solution, because TUF offers better security against specific attacks on the distribution of key material,vastly simplifies revocations, and is feasible at the scale of a repository of key materials.

-In Sigstore’s use of TUF, clients ship with a TUF trust root (which may be rotated over time).
-From the TUF trust root, clients can derive trust in the public keys of the Sigstore instance (the full details follow the TUF [specification](https://theupdateframework.github.io/specification/latest/) and are out-of-scope for this document).
+In Sigstore’s use of TUF, clients ship with an initial TUF root (which may be rotated over time).
+This allows the client to securely download current root-of-trust files from the Sigstore instances TUF repository (the full details follow the TUF [specification](https://theupdateframework.github.io/specification/latest/) and are out-of-scope for this document).

-#### 4.1.1 Artifacts
+#### 4.1.1 Artifacts in the TUF repository

-* Public keys for the certificate transparency logs, e.g. Ctfe.pub
-* Certificate chains for the CA (Fulcio), e.g. Fulcio\_v1.crt.pem
-* Public keys for the signature transparency log, e.g. rekor.pub
-* Public key used to sign the release artifacts: artifact.pub

-As keys are rotated over time, older keys have to be provided so clients can verify trust in artifacts produced in the past.
-Due to this multiple “versions” of the same key material are provided via the TUF repository.
-By relying on metadata provided, clients can find the correct key material to use for a given artifact.

-Transparency logs are subject to sharding, usually once per year to keep the log fairly small.
-From a verifier, this may be seen as a regular key rotation and the metadata described in the previous paragraph is used to identify the correct key.
-Clients may also derive the [log ID from the key](https://datatracker.ietf.org/doc/html/rfc6962#section-3.2), and rely on that information when correlating a key to a log.
+* `trusted_root.json` (in future `trusted_root.v<MAJOR>.<MINOR>.json`)
+* `signing_config.json` (in future `signing_config.v<MAJOR>.<MINOR>.json`)
+* All other artifacts should be considered deprecated

+The artifact contents and the version numbers are defined in the protobufs in [sigstore-protobuf-specs](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_trustroot.proto).

+Clients can select the version of trusted_root and signing_config that they support by downloading a specific version from the TUF repository.
+New versions should be rare, but clients should support a newer version when one is made available.

 #### 4.1.2.
 Roles and Thresholds